Skip to Content

 Typical symptoms of an outer ear infection include ear pain, tenderness, redness, and swelling.
 Such infections can cause discomfort and swelling in the ear canal, which can interfere with the fit and comfort of hearing aids.

 Outer ear infections may also affect hearing quality, making the use of certain hearing aids uncomfortable.
 These symptoms can persist for several days or even weeks.
+This is the type of ear infection most commonly associated with hearing aid wear, particularly in humid weather or if you're prone to sweating.

 hearing aids and ear infections